Hayden1204/ClassiClient/readme.md

 # Compiling

-*Note: The instructions below automatically compile ClassiCube with the recommended defaults for the platform. <br>
+*Note: The instructions below automatically compile ClassiClient with the recommended defaults for the platform. <br>
 If you (not recommended) want to override the defaults (e.g. to compile OpenGL build on Windows), see [here](doc/overriding-defaults.md) for details.*

 ## Compiling - Windows